How to Fix “SYSTEM THREAD EXCEPTION NOT HANDLED” Error?

 kd -y SymbolPath -i ImagePath -z DumpFilePath

-1. If you decided to save the file in the C:\windows\minidump\minidump.dmp folder, you can use the following sample command:
+1. If you chose to save the file in the C:\windows\minidump\minidump.dmp folder, you can use the following command as an example:

 windbg -y srv*c:\symbols*http://msdl.microsoft.com/download/symbols -i c:\windows\i386 -z c:\windows\minidump\minidump.dmp

-1. Check the file for any errors and bugs related to system files and make sure you google each file next to the error message to make sure it’s a driver or a part of a certain third-party app.
+1. Examine the file for any errors related to system files and drivers.
+Research each file alongside the error message to make sure it corresponds with a driver or a component of a particular third-party application.

 Step 1: Boot into Safe Mode